State of the News Media Methodology

-Next, we studied the data closely to determine where elements reinforced each other and where there were apparent contradictions or gaps.
+Next, researchers studied the data closely to determine where elements reinforced each other and where there were apparent contradictions or gaps.
 In doing so, Pew Research Center endeavored to determine the value and validity of each dataset.
-That, in many cases, involved going back to the sources that collected the research in the first place.
-Where data conflicted, the Center has included all relevant sources and tried to explain their differences, either in footnotes or in the narratives.
+That, in many cases, involved going back to the sources that collected the data in the first place.
+Where there were conflicts, the Center has included all relevant sources and tried to explain their differences, either in chart notes or in the text.

-After the initial selection process, each comScore entry representing an outlet or website (“entity”) was individually vetted by researchers and unusual shifts in data over time were checked with comScore analysts.
-Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October 2014-December 2017) that were likely due to inorganic changes in measurement or site structure were considered to not have trendable data and were removed from the analysis.
+After the initial selection process, each Comscore entry representing an outlet or website (“entity”) was individually vetted by researchers and unusual shifts in data over time were checked with Comscore analysts.
+Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October to December of each year from 2014 to 2018) that were likely due to inorganic changes in measurement or site structure were considered to not have data that could be trended and were removed from the analysis.

-Newspapers: Researchers first assembled a list of the top 49 newspapers by average Sunday circulation for Q3 2015, Q3 2016 and Q3 2017 according to the Alliance for Audited Media data.
-The Wall Street Journal was then added to the list, as it is one of the largest papers in the U.S. but does not have a Sunday edition, to produce a list of the top 50 newspapers by circulation.
-Each was matched with its associated total-domain entities in comScore.
-Researchers then analyzed the comScore data for October, November and December in each year.
-The following 50 entities were used in 2017:
+Newspapers: Researchers first assembled a list of the top 49 newspapers by average Sunday circulation for Q3 2015, Q3 2016, Q3 2017 and Q3 2018, according to the Alliance for Audited Media data.
+The Wall Street Journal was then added to the list, as it is one of the largest papers in the U.S., but does not have a Sunday edition, to produce a list of the top 50 newspapers by circulation.
+Each was matched with its associated total-domain entities in Comscore.
+Researchers then analyzed the Comscore data for October, November and December in each year.
+The following 50 entities were used in 2018:

-Digital-native news outlets: Researchers assessed all domains from 11 comScore categories (Business/Finance, Directories/Resources, Entertainment, Games, Lifestyles, News/Information, Regional/Local, Services, Social Media, Sports and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of 2017.
+Digital-native news outlets: Researchers assessed all domains from 11 Comscore categories (Business to Business, Directories/Resources, Entertainment, Games, Lifestyles, Multi-Category, News/Information, Services, Social Media, Sports and Technology) with at least 10 million average monthly unique digital visitors in the fourth quarter of 2018.
 From that set of entities, they then selected digital-native news outlets using the following criteria:

 - It is not entirely focused on reviews, advice, recipes or unedited raw data.